marijnh/Eloquent-JavaScript/09_regexp.md

 {{index [function, "higher-order"], grouping, "capture group"}}

-It is also possible to pass a function, rather than a string, as the second argument to `replace`.
+It is possible to pass a function—rather than a string—as the second argument to `replace`.
 For each replacement, the function will be called with the matched groups (as well as the whole match) as arguments, and its return value will be inserted into the new string.

 Here's a small example: